ymherklotz/emacs-zettelkasten/README.md

 I am currently actively using `org-zettelkasten`, but will still be maintaining `zettelkasten` too.

-## `org-zettelkasten` and `zettelkasten`

-This repository contains two packages which are also on Melpa, and are separate from each other, giving two different ways to use the Zettelkasten method in Emacs.
-One (`org-zettelkasten`) leverages emacs' [`org-mode`](https://orgmode.org/), and the other (`zettelkasten`) is an implementation from scratch, which can either use `org-mode` files or markdown files as a base.

 ## How to use `zettelkasten`

 To use Zettelkasten, first create a directory which will contain all your notes.
 This will be a flat